Pathum-Vimukthi-Kumara/Personal-Library-Management-System-DevOps/infrastructure/README.md

 - Jenkins with the GitHub plugin installed and a Linux agent.
 - Ansible installed on the Jenkins agent (`ansible-playbook` in PATH).
 - SSH access from Jenkins agent to the droplet.
 Either:
-	- Ensure the private key is at `~/.ssh/id_rsa` on the agent (matching `infrastructure/ansible/inventory.ini`), or
+	- Ensure the private key is at `/var/lib/jenkins/.ssh/id_rsa` on the agent (pipeline default), or
-	- Store the SSH key in Jenkins Credentials and update the inventory path accordingly.
+	- Store the SSH key in Jenkins Credentials and pass its ID via pipeline parameter `ANSIBLE_CREDENTIALS_ID`.

 ### Set Up GitHub Trigger
 1. In Jenkins, create a Multibranch Pipeline or Pipeline job pointing to your GitHub repo.